-Highland Community College Technical Center is offering an LPN to RN Completion Program which awards an Associate of Applied Science Degree in Nursing (ADN).
-Commonly referred to as an ADN Bridge program, this course of studies is a two semester program for the Licensed Practical Nurse (LPN) to "bridge" to the next level of nursing.
+Highland Community College Technical Center offers an LPN to RN Completion Program which awards an Associate in Applied Science Degree in Nursing.
+This is a two-semester program that allows licensed practical nurses to "bridge" to the next level of nursing.

-Students making application for the LPN to RN program must have earned an LPN certification.
-In addition, the following pre-requisites are required:
+Students making application for the LPN to RN program must have an active LPN license.
+In addition, the following prerequisites are required:

-- College English II or Oral Communications- 3 credit hours
+- College English II or Public Speaking or Oral Communications - 3 credit hours

-- Humanities and Fine Arts Course- 3 credit hours
+- Humanities and Fine Arts Elective - 3 credit hours

 - CPR Certification

 Come visit our Nursing Program to see if we are the right fit for you!
-Call us at 913-367-6204 to schedule your visit.
+Contact us at email@example.com or 913-367-6204 X146 to schedule your visit.

 |NUR220||LPN to RN Transition||1|